Author and Former Navy Seal

 VALLEY FORGE LEADERSHIP

 When John Boyer retired from his position as President and CEO of the Aqua Water Company in May 1993, he wanted to do “the Lord’s work” in his retirement.
-In September, he assembled a group of men to meet at the Overbrook Country Club to share ministry ideas.
+In September, John Boyer and Jim Maxim assembled a group of men to meet at the Overbrook Country Club to share ministry ideas.
 From this small gathering, the idea of an annual business man’s breakfast was conceived and the first Valley Forge Prayer Breakfast (VFLPB) was launched the following year.

 Alberta McCabe, a longtime friend of John and Barbara Boyer, offered to help with the breakfast because she, too, wanted “to do the Lord’s work”.
 Years before, Alberta had received an invitation to a dinner hosted by the much beloved couple, Art and Nancy DeMoss.
 She did not know why she had received it, thinking it was a mistake, and questioned whether she should attend.
 After reading about Art DeMoss and his charitable work in the newspaper, she was touched by Art’s philosophy that those who have been given much should give back.
 She decided to attend the dinner because she thought “it could not be too bad” and that was the beginning of her walk with the Lord.